Discover how innovative functional fillers like 3M™ Ceramic Microspheres and nepheline syenite can enhance your waterborne UV-curable coatings.

 An optimized waterborne, UV-curable coating formulation was developed using 3M™ Ceramic Microspheres.
 This formulation demonstrated superior matting efficiency, enhanced performance, and improved scratch resistance, outperforming many conventional coatings.

-For a detailed understanding of how 3M™ Ceramic Microspheres and other functional fillers can enhance your waterborne, UV-curable coatings formulations, and to see the specific information, download the comprehensive document.
+For a detailed understanding of how 3M™ Ceramic Microspheres and other functional fillers can enhance your waterborne, UV-curable coatings formulations, and to see the specific information, request to download the comprehensive document.
 It provides a thorough analysis of these materials, offering you the tools to optimize your products effectively.

 Integrating functional fillers like 3M™ Ceramic Microspheres and silica matting agents into waterborne, UV-curable coatings presents a highly effective solution for achieving high-performance and aesthetically pleasing finishes.
 These fillers enhance properties such as matting efficiency, scratch resistance, and viscosity control, making them ideal for industrial applications.
 To explore these benefits further and access specific formulation details, download the full guide and stay ahead with the latest advancements in coatings technology.